Disability hate incidents

-- people with physical disabilities or who find it difficult to move around,
+- physical disabilities or who find it difficult to move around

-- people with sensory disabilities or who can not hear or see, or who find it difficult to hear or see,
+- sensory disabilities or who can not hear or see, or who find it difficult to hear or see

 In April 2005, the law was changed by section 146 of the Criminal Justice Act 2003.
 Section 146 imposed a duty upon courts to increase the sentence for any offence (for example, assault or criminal damage) aggravated by hostility based on the victim’s disability or presumed disability.
 For the purposes of Section 146 of the Criminal Justice Act 2003, disability is defined as ‘any physical or mental impairment.’

 We take hate incidents against disabled people seriously and have developed a number of options to make it easier for you to report.
-If you have experienced or witnessed a disability hate incident, you can report it in a number of ways to the police or to the Partnership Community Safety Team (PCST).
+If you have experienced or witnessed a disability hate incident, you can report it in a number of ways to the police or to the Safer Communities Team.

-- In an emergency please dial 999 and ask for the police
+- in an emergency please phone 999 and ask for the police

-- If it is not-an-emergency you can contact the police on 101
+- if it is not-an-emergency you can phone the police on 101

-- You can also email the police on firstname.lastname@example.org
+- you can also send an email to email@example.com

 People with hearing or speech impairment can contact police via